-The City maintains an active role in the area of providing adequate housing for low and moderate income citizens.
+The City maintains an active role in providing adequate housing for low and moderate income citizens.
 In addition to the City's Housing Authority, the City makes available housing rehabilitation loans to qualified homeowners and loans to investors for the renovation of rental property and the construction of new homes for persons of low and moderate income.
 The funds are provided from the City's Community Development Block Grant and Home program, the General Fund, and the Rental Rehabilitation program.
-As of June 30, 2022, loans of \$20,735,730 in the aggregate were outstanding.